-Students will complete asynchronous portions of coursework according to due dates set by their teacher(s) Daily Ally Time: Scheduled teacher-student check-in times where attendance and SEL check-ins can happen regularly with a small group of students per teacher.
-Asynchronous communication and feedback via e-mail, Google Classroom or other apps All teachers will be expected to meet with students every day according to their schedule in School Tool.
-(Live Instruction Daily) Teachers will be expected to perform communication/duties in the form of "office hours" each day • The after school period from 3:20 to 4:05 will function like it did during a normal school year and teachers will be available for student support (T, W, Th)
+Asynchronous Expectations: Students will complete asynchronous portions of coursework according to due dates set by their teacher(s) Daily Ally Time: Scheduled teacher-student check-in times where attendance and SEL check-ins can happen regularly with a small group of students per teacher.
+All teachers will be expected to me eet with students every day School Tool.
+(Live Instruction Daily) according to their schedule in in the form of "office hours" e The after school period like it did during a not perform communication/duties each day od from 3:20 to 4:05 will function rmal school year and teachers tudent support (T, W, Th)